OpenJ9: Features

 The Eclipse OpenJ9 JVM is fully compliant with the Java JVM specification.
 The same version of the JVM can be used in OpenJDK 8 and later releases, which means that many features and improvements can be exploited by applications that run on different versions of Java.
-Compared to Oracle's HotSpot VM, OpenJ9 touts higher start-up performance and lower memory consumption at a similar overall throughput.
+Compared to the OpenJDK HotSpot VM, OpenJ9 touts higher start-up performance and lower memory consumption at a similar overall throughput.

 Eclipse OpenJ9 embeds Eclipse OMR, which provides core runtime components that can be used to build runtime environments for different programming languages.
 At the OpenJ9 project, an extra layer of code adds the language semantics to provide a runtime environment for Java applications.

 The components that make up Eclipse OpenJ9 are described in the following sections:

 JIT compiler

 The Just-In-Time (JIT) improves the performance of Java applications by compiling platform-neutral Java bytecode into native machine code at run time.
 Not every method that gets called by an application is compiled.
 Instead, OpenJ9 records the number of times a method is called and triggers JIT compilation at a predefined threshold.
 The JIT compiler compiles methods at different optimization levels: cold, warm, hot, very hot (with profiling), or scorching.
 The hotter the optimization level, the better the expected performance, but the higher the cost in terms of CPU and memory.
 The higher optimization levels use special techniques such as escape analysis and partial redundancy elimination, or loop through certain optimization sequences more times.
-Although these techniques use more CPU and memory, the improved performance that is delivered by the optimizations can make the trade-off worthwhile.
+Although these techniques increase CPU and memory demand during compilation, the improved performance of the generated code makes the trade-off worthwhile for 'hot' code.